g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierD/README_DIPLOMA.md

 2. Watch ["Make a Face Generative Adversarial Network in 15 MINUTES!"](https://www.youtube.com/watch?v=qbW-X6iW5jE) by Discover Artificial Intelligence.
 3. Implement a Generative Adversarial Neural Network (using any ML library like Tensorflow; [See example](https://tfhub.dev/google/lite-model/magenta/arbitrary-image-stylization-v1-256/fp16/prediction/1)), based on video above, or otherwise, to solve some problem.
 Include a document including your name, and 1 page describing the problem you solved.
 4. Upload this code to your github account.
 Name it "My-Code_For-ASTIS-Week-5", or something similar.

+___
+Example case by Lead Universal Ai Diploma Instructor/Lecturer: [World's first smart NFT being you can talk to](https://youtu.be/5eCcOtLV0uE]

 # Repeat: Universal Ai Diploma - [Live Neural Network Programming session](https://github.com/JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions).